-Whenever I’m writing up a recipe that I think will freeze well, I always say “this freezes well” at the end of the recipe instructions.
-To find all the recipes that I think will freeze well, just use the search bar (upper right hand side) and type “this freezes well.”
-Another way to find recipes like this is to use the label Can Freeze.
-Using the label will show the most current recipe first; entering “this freezes well” will show the most trafficked recipes first.
+Whenever I’m writing up a recipe that I think will freeze well, I try to say “this freezes well” at the end of the recipe instructions.
+To find all the recipes that I think will freeze well, just visit the category for Can Freeze.
+You can also enter “this freezes well” into the search bar which will show the most trafficked recipes first.

 Where do you get the recipes featured on Kalyn’s Kitchen?

 Kalyn’s Kitchen features recipes I’ve created myself or found and adapted to my lower-carb and South Beach Diet friendly way of eating.
 There are recipes from cookbooks, food magazines, and other food blogs as well as recipes I’ve come up with on my own.
 For recipes that are not my own, I always credit the original source of the recipe if I know it.